 - In Olaf's Frozen Adventure, Elsa wears a Happy Holidays Dress with white fur framing her neckline.

-- Royal Blood: So far, the franchise has a late king and queen, a living queen, a princess, and a prince.
+- Royal Blood: So far, the franchise's primary installments have a late king and queen, a living queen, a princess, and a prince.
+Spin-offs sometimes add more, usually with Anna and Elsa meeting other royals, and a couple exploring Hans' family.
 Some installments involve the main characters being Royals Who Actually Do Something and dealing with the duties that go along with the status.

 - Rule of Glamorous: Many things fall under this rule, such as how Elsa has Gorgeous Garment Generation powers, even if the fate of her previous outfit isn't addressed.